AFUDIrk/CADDeck/READMEeng.md

 A USB-C port is available for power and code downloading.
 The USB-C port on the back is for power to upload the code.
 It should be possible to power the device and hard-wired it to the screen instead of using USB-C for power, but I haven't tried that.
+Andrew added a USB interface with an RP2040 with which the CADDec6 is 6DOF capable.
+We are still working on changing the code so that only one processor is needed.
+At the moment a Bluetooth and a USB connection are required for the whole thing to work.

+The firmware for the RP2040 is from https://github.com/jfedor2/magellan-spacemouse.
+The version for the CADDeck can be found here: https://github.com/AFUDIrk/magellan-spacemouse

 ## Touch panel
 The touch panel is inspired by Dustin Watt's FreeTouchDeck project (https://github.com/DustinWatts/FreeTouchDeck.git), which I modified to increase the number of buttons.